 Pathology & Laboratory Medicine

-The Division of Pathology and Laboratory Medicine is the integral bridge between clinical care and basic science at The University of Texas MD Anderson Cancer Center.
+The Pathology and Laboratory Medicine division is the integral bridge between clinical care and basic science at The University of Texas MD Anderson Cancer Center.
 It plays an essential role in the institution's mission to improve patient care and eliminate cancer and allied diseases as a significant problem in Texas, the United States and the world.

 The division comprises three clinical departments and one research department.
 The clinical departments are CLIA certified and CAP accredited.

 The division and the departments serve MD Anderson patients, Outreach and Physician Network patients and clinical staff.
 The faculty engages in programmatic and interdisciplinary basic, clinical and translational research.